DeltaFlow: An Efficient Multi-frame Scene Flow Estimation Method: Results and Discussion

 \subsection{Cross-domain Generalization}

 \(\Delta\)Flow also demonstrates strong cross-domain generalization, performing well when trained on one dataset (Argoverse 2 or Waymo) and tested on the other, as shown in \Cref{tab:diffdata}.
-This cross-domain task is challenging due to differences in sensor channels, point density, and scene distribution.
-Despite these challenges, $\Delta$Flow achieves state-of-the-art performance in cross-domain generalization, with a three-way EPE of approximately 3\si{cm} and a foreground dynamic EPE of around 7\si{cm}, outperforming all other methods.
-We attribute this robustness to the use of \(\Delta\) scheme, which encourages the model to focus on motion-specific cues rather than dataset-specific static features.
-This may help the network learn domain-invariant representations, improving adaptability across different sensor configurations and capture conditions.
-These results also indicate the potential of \(\Delta\)Flow for reliable large-scale deployment across diverse real-world environments.
+This setting is particularly challenging due to differences in sensor channels, point density, and scene distribution.
+To evaluate the cross-domain capability of \(\Delta\)Flow, we include self-supervised methods such as SeFlow and NSFP as baselines, which are trained or optimized directly on the unlabeled target domain. \(\Delta\)Flow achieves state-of-the-art performance compared to both the baselines and other supervised methods, with a three-way EPE of approximately 3\si{cm} and a foreground dynamic EPE of around 7\si{cm}.
+This strong performance is consistent across different object categories.
+A detailed breakdown of the dynamic bucket-normalized EPE per category is provided in~\Cref{app:cross-domain}.